-Not for heating the room of course, but heated clothes airers are a must when it’s cold outside and you don’t have a tumble dryer.
-They use a small amount of electricity and for that, your clothes can dry much faster which reduces the time you have cold and wet items in your house.
+Not for heating the room, of course, but heated airers are a must when it’s cold outside and you don’t have a tumble dryer.
+They use a small amount of electricity and for that, your clothes can dry much faster, which reduces the time you have cold and wet items in your house.

 Some more fun things to help you keep warm in the winter

 If you don’t have a dog, go out for a vigorous walk or run.
-If you can’t go out there are tonnes of fitness channels.
-My favourite is Fitness Blender.
+If you can’t go out, there are tonnes of fitness channels.
+My favorite is Fitness Blender.

 Your oven is a great source of heat in the kitchen.
 When you are finished cooking, leave the door open to let the warmth out into the house.